Chisom Chikatara

-Chisom Chikatara (born 24 November 1994) is a Nigerian professional footballer who plays as a forward.
+Chisom Elvis Chikatara (born 24 November 1994) is a Nigerian professional footballer who plays as a forward.
 He is known for his speed on the ball, dribbles and goal scoring abilities.

 Club career

 Early career

 Chikatara joined the local football club Independent FC, a club for children of age 13 below.
 After five years with the club, he outgrew it and moved over to New Generation FC.
-While playing for this club he sign a short loan deal with Benie Aries FC in a Super Four Competition between Abia Warriors Fc, Heartland FC and Diamond FC.
+While playing for this club he sign a short loan deal with Benie Aries FC in a Super Four Competition between Abia Warriors, Heartland and Diamond Football Academy.
 He was the highest goal scorer in the competition.
-He had various offers to move to Heartland FC then which was already in the Glo Premier League but finally he moved to Abia Warriors at the age of seventeen.
+He had various offers to move to Heartland FC then which was already in the Ghana Premier League but finally he moved to Abia Warriors at the age of seventeen.
 He signed the contract in November 2012.

 Abia Warriors FC

 Chikatara was part of the pillar that brought the team into the 1st division league especially with his goal scoring technique. the Super "S" as he is called by fans always scores which made him to be named the highest goal scorer as the club was promoted.
 On 18 September 2015, his mother died and he was not told about it because the club had a home big clash against Warri Wolves, they won the match 2–1 before the Club Chairman High Chief Emeka Inyama Broke the news to him.